List of governors of California before 1850: Mexican governors of Las Californias (1837–47)

-American rule
+American military rule (1846–1849)

 Following the American Conquest of California, forces part of the Pacific Squadron and California Battalion established U.S. military rule in California, beginning in 1846.
 Military governors ruled California until 1849, when efforts led by Bennet C. Riley led to the creation of the Constitution of California at the Constitutional Convention of Monterey and the establishment of civilian rule with the election of Peter Hardeman Burnett as the first governor of California.
 Soon after, California was admitted as a state.